 Employees today are no longer satisfied only with good pay packages and benefits, even though these are still considered to be the two most important aspects of career growth.
 Employee rewards and recognition has emerged as one the key factors for employee motivation and retention.
 However, organizations often end up having rewards and recognition for entry-level employees only, excluding more tenured employees.
 Is this the right approach?
 Let’s take a look.

 What makes this approach inappropriate?

-The most common consequences are discussed in brief as follows:
+The most common consequences are as follows:

-1. Development of divisive company culture
+1. Development of Divisive Organization Culture

-2. Reduction in employee engagement level
+2. Reduction in Employee Engagement Levels

-There is a debate among HR practitioners that employee rewards and recognition programs should be targeted only at entry-level employees.
+There is often a debate among HR practitioners that employee rewards and recognition programs should be targeted only at entry-level employees.
 However, as mentioned in this article, it is best to adopt a comprehensive employee reward and recognition system across all levels of the organization.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)